Will Fleury: Bellator MMA

-Post Bellator
+Post Bellator career

 Fleury faced Tarek Suleiman at UAE Warriors 28 on 26 March 2022.
 He won the bout by unanimous decision to become the inaugural middleweight champion.

 Professional Fighters League

 In his PFL debut, Fleury faced Anthony Salamone on 13 August 2022 at PFL 8.
 He won the bout by unanimous decision.

 Fleury started the 2023 season against Krzysztof Jotko on 1 April 2023, at PFL 1.
 He initially won the bout via split decision.
 The result of the bout was later overturned to a no contest after Fluery tested positive for Drostanolone.

 Fleury was scheduled to face Rob Wilkinson on 8 June 2023 at PFL 4.
 After Fleury had failed a commission drug test, he was replaced by Ty Flores.
 On May 31, it was revealed that Wilkinson also failed a drug test.
 Fleury and Wilkinson were later suspended 9 months and fined for their positive drug tests.

 Oktagon MMA

 Making his Oktagon MMA debut, Fleury faced Daniel Škvor on 20 April 2024, at Oktagon 56.
 He won the bout by submission in the second round.

 Fleury faced Pavol Langer on 12 October 2024, at Oktagon 62.
 He won the bout by knockout in the first round.

 Fleury faced Karlos Vémola for the Oktagon Light Heavyweight Championship on 29 December 2024, at Oktagon 65.
 He won the bout by unanimous decision to win the title.

 Fleury faced Lazar Todev for the vacant Oktagon Heavyweight Championship on 8 March 2025, at Oktagon 68.
 He won the bout by unanimous decision to win the vacant title.

+In his first heavyweight title defense, Fleury was reportedly to face Martin Buday on 4 October 2025, at Oktagon 77, but it did not materialize due to Fleury had been announced in advance that his cousin would be holding a wedding ceremony that day.
+The bout with Buday took place on 28 December 2025, at Oktagon 81.
+Fleury defended the title by TKO in the first round.

+Fleury faced Kasim Aras for the heavyweight title on 20 June 2026, at Oktagon 90.
+He defended the title by knockout in the second round.

+Fleury was scheduled to face Daniel Škvor for the light heavyweight title on 1 August 2026, at Oktagon 92.
+However, Škvor withdrew from the bout due to injury his pectoral muscle and was replaced by the interim Oktagon Middleweight Champion Makhmud Muradov (who moved up a weight class debut).
+Fleury lost the title by TKO in the second round.